whilmarbitoco/ivy-code-c001/README.md

 ### 5. **D – Dependency Inversion Principle (DIP)**

-Our architecture ensures that **high-level modules rely on abstractions, rather than concrete implementations**:
+DIP ensures that **high-level modules rely on abstractions, rather than concrete implementations**:

 - `QuestionManager` depends on the **abstract `ProblemGenerator`**, allowing for flexible problem creation.